 5. Have your book edited and proofed.
-After your book is formatted and laid out have it printed out and re-edit again.
+After your book is formatted and laid out have it printed out for review and re-edit again.
 You will be amazed what you see in a printed version of your book.

-7. Format the insides of your book in MS Word or some similar word processing application such as Google Doc, Pages, or Scrivner.
-If you are going to print your book, create an original document that is the page size of your book.
-Quick print book set your page size up at 5 ½” x 8 ½” is a great size and is easy to get printed at a quickie print shop for those first copies.
+7. Format the insides of your book in MS Word or some similar word processing application such as Google Doc, Pages, or Scrivner for Kindle.
+If you are going to print your book and publish through CreateSpace, create an original document that is the page size of your book.
+Quick print book set your page size up at 5 ½” x 8 ½”.
+This is an easy size to get printed at a quickie print shop.
 If you have access to Adobe InDesign that also works very well for creating a printed book.
 A local designer can help with this stage.

-7. Create a separate file for the cover.
-For an ebook/Kindle, front cover only and save it as a jpg.
-For a printed book on CreateSpace, set up a full cover spread, back, spine and front.
+8. Create a separate file for the cover.
+For an ebook/Kindle, create the front cover only and save it as a jpg.
+For a printed book on CreateSpace, set up a full cover spread with the back, spine and front covers.
 Both Kindle and CreateSpace/Amazon have online tools you can use to make a cover.
 If you are using a local quick print shop like Staples you can leave out the spine.

-10. Market your book though the popular social media channels; FaceBook, Linkedin, Twitter, Pinterest, your website, and YouTube.
-These lessons make great videos and blog posts.
+10. Launch and market your book though the popular social media channels; FaceBook, Linkedin, Twitter, Pinterest, your website, your email list and YouTube.
+The chapters can make great videos and blog posts.
 Give it out to potential and current customers.
 Make the book available on your website as a free pdf download.
 Add a thumbnail of the cover and add a link to Amazon for purchasing.

-I will be also covering these topics in my Yes You Can Write a Book Membership Site where you also get access to all of my courses for a low monthly fee.
+I will be also covering these topics in my Publishing Mastery 101 Membership Site where you also get access to all of my courses for a low monthly fee.
 Great way to get started

 A. Write down your #1 best business or experience tip or lesson.
 If you are working on an autobiography type of book, it might be the top defining moments in your life.